Huffon/pytorch-seq2seq-kor-eng/README.md

 ### Example

-- These are well-trained examples, other inputs might not be good this much.
+- These are well-trained examples, other inputs might not be as good.

 <img src="img/ex_1.png" width=500 align="middle"></img>